Why are add-ons "per-call?" Why should I pay for this on all calls?

 Once it's built, it will work forever, right?
 Why do I need to keep paying for it?

 Honestly?
-Because the price for a flat-fee would be exorbitant, and we'd need to create tiered pricing like Slack or Zendesk, where only "enterprise" customers paying for an everything-but-the-kitchen-sink package had access to it.
+Because the price for a flat-fee would be excessive, and we'd need to create tiered pricing like Slack or Zendesk, where only "enterprise" customers paying for an everything-but-the-kitchen-sink package had access to it.

 Recently Clio upgraded their API.
 Our team had to spend a week retooling our interface, followed by another three days of testing.
 After it was fully tested, we had to migrate our customers in batches, first one at a time, then in larger groups, to confirm the migration worked.
 Because from the customer side of things, everything is supposed to work smoothly.
 If you're a small scale customer getting 1 call per week, it's not a big deal, and that's why you only pay 1/8 of a coffee per week for that add-on.
 But if you have heavy call volume, there's no room for an interruption, and that migration needs to work seamlessly.
 All this is to say, pricing add-ons per call makes the support, development, and maintenance of those add-ons represented fairly across customers, makes the add-ons accessible to everyone, and quite honestly makes our pricing easier for the customers, with no hidden fees or tiered plans.